w3c/trusted-types/README.md

     would enable them to be automatically cast into strings when called on existing setters.

 3. Introduce a mechanism for disabling the raw string version of each of the sinks identified above.
-For example, something like a theoretical `Content-Security-Policy: trusted-types` header could cause the `innerHTML` setter to throw a `TypeError` if a raw string was passed in.
+For example, `Content-Security-Policy: trusted-types` header could cause the `innerHTML` setter to throw a `TypeError` if a raw string was passed in.

-    This is a little more difficult to polyfill, but should be possible for many (all?) setters and methods that aren't marked as [`[Unforgeable]`](https://heycam.github.io/webidl/#Unforgeable).
+    This is possible to polyfill for many setters and methods, apart from the ones that aren't marked as [`[Unforgeable]`](https://heycam.github.io/webidl/#Unforgeable).

 ### Trusted Types